syncthing/docs/dev/issues.rst

     Issues related to the graphical user interface.

 waiting-for-info
-    Issues that require more information on how to reproduce.
+    Issues that require more information from the author on how to reproduce.

 Milestones
 ----------